-2), the only factor significantly associated was a prolonged hospital stay > 40 days, while female gender showed only a tendency for association.
+In the model assessing the likelihood of UTI stratified on prior exposure to UC (Table 2), the only factor significantly associated was a prolonged hospital stay > 40 days, while female gender showed only a tendency for association.
 In the model stratified on no prior exposure to UC, female gender, hemiplegia, and a recent stay in intensive care all increased significantly the odds for UTI.

 UTI stratified by gender

-3), prior exposure to UC was significantly associated with UTI for both, whereas the length of hospital stay was significantly associated with UTI for women, but not for men.
+In the model assessing the likelihood of UTI stratified by gender (Table 3), prior exposure to UC was significantly associated with UTI for both, whereas the length of hospital stay was significantly associated with UTI for women, but not for men.

 Exposure to UC